World Elephant Day: 10 Ways Elephants Are Like Us

 Elephants have displayed distinctive mourning behavior, perhaps suggesting they have an inkling about the concept of death.
 They have been known to pause over the body of a dead elephant and remain there in silence for long periods.
 They might also smell the body, touch it or even caress it.
 Sometimes a bone or tusk will be carried away by the group.

 A mother elephant whose newborn has died will sometimes remain with the calf for days.
 She may also experience a kind of depression afterward, walking slowly and barely able to keep pace with the rest of the herd.

 4. Honoring Fallen Friends and Family

 Following naturally upon elephants' displays of loss and grief are suggestions that they might even try to "inter," in their own way, their fallen fellow elephants.

 Indeed elephants have been observed laying branches and grass on top of carcasses, after standing over them to be sure the immobile animal was in fact dead.

 Asian elephants have been added to the list of animals that show concern for others.
-Wikimedia Commons
+Credit: Wikimedia Commons

-Earlier this year a study published in the journal Peer J found that Asian elephants were able and willing to comfort a fellow elephant that had shown itself to be in distress.
+A 2014 study published in the journal Peer J found that Asian elephants were able and willing to comfort a fellow elephant that had shown itself to be in distress.
 The comforting elephant would use its trunk to caress the troubled elephant, all the while making gentle chirping noises.